cibotech/evilplot/docs/src/main/tut/docs/drawing-api.md

 Disc(200) transX rect.extent.width filled RGB(7) behind rect
 ```

-The drawing API gives us the power to describe all of the scenes involved in the plots that EvilPlot can create; at no point do plot implementations reach below it and onto the rendering target.
+The drawing API gives us the power to describe all of the scenes involved in the plots that EvilPlot can create; at no
+point do plot implementations reach below it and onto the rendering target.

 ### Positional Combinators

 EvilPlot gives a higher-level vocabulary to refer to common geometric manipulations.
-In fact, above we just wrote a positional combinator called `beside`.
-It turns out that the `geometry` package is full of similar combinators, so most of the time you'll never have to manually think about shifting objects by their widths like we did above.
+In fact, above we just wrote a
+positional combinator called `beside`.
+The `geometry` package is full of similar combinators, so most of the time you'll
+never have to manually think about shifting objects by their widths like we did above.

 <div class="row">
 <div class="col-md-4">